Here we go again.

 “Not really.
 He says he knew the two men from buying small amounts of marijuana from them.
 He never met them at our house.
 He doesn’t know how they found him or why they came after him.”

 “That sounds about right.
-These guys are not sober often and live in a different universe most of the time.
+These type of guys aren’t sober very often and live in a different universe most of the time.
 There had to be another reason for them coming into your area.
 Charlie’s shack smelled of weed.
 I didn’t have a chance to look it over closely.
 Maybe he was dealing out of it to passers by and some of your neighbors.
 Maybe they all knew each other and Charlie set Billy up for the robbery.
 He’d know where Billy lived or could just look in the address list on his computer in the guard shack.”

 “I can’t believe it Jay.
 These people living around me are upstanding citizens with ample money and seem to be interested in civic and other matters.
 Marijuana seems to be off the table as far as I’m concerned.”